-Kincardine to Culross – Fife Coastal Path
+Kincardine to Culross

 Let’s start at the very beginning: Kincardine

-Having first completed the Fife Coastal Path and it’s 117 miles in July 2015, it’s time to reflect on the earlier stages of the walk, Kincardine to Culross section 1 and give you some ideas if you wish to extend your walks in beyond the East Neuk sections, which are easy to walk from Sandcastle Cottage, Crail.
+Having first completed the Fife Coastal Path and it’s 117 miles in July 2015, it’s time to reflect on the earlier stages of the walk, Kincardine to Culross section 1 and give you some ideas if you wish to extend your walks beyond the East Neuk sections, which are easy to walk from Sandcastle Cottage, Crail.

 Although I’d walked lots of the central sections before going to the beginning, it took some planning to get to the first stage and experience the (current) starting point.
 Some years ago, the original coastal path was extended to bring the whole of the coast of Fife into the long-distance footpath.
 It had initially started from the Forth Bridge round to the Tay Bridge, but now extends from Kincardine right round to Newburgh.